 St. Aubin’s Genuine Jersey Farm & Craft Market—Usually held on Saturdays between April and September, with local produce and wares, farmers market and Genuine Jersey products.

-Vintage Fair Market — held at the Parish Hall in St Aubin` on various Saturday`s throughout the year.
-Selling unique and collectable items dating from the 1900s to the 1980s
+Vintage Fair Market — The fairs are held on various Saturday`s throughout the year, both inside the Parish Hall, and outside by the picturesque harbour at St.Aubin, they are well supported and very popular with local residents and holidaymakers.
+Selling unique and collectable items dating from the 1900s to the 1980s.

 Main image courtesy of Leila Anderson